Shawn-Son/Shawn-Son/README.md

 ## 🤝 Open to Opportunities

-*I’m actively seeking full-time and internship positions as a Data Scientist, Data Analyst, or Business Analyst (any industry, any location).
+*I’m actively seeking full-time and internship positions as a Data Scientist, Data Analyst, or Business Analyst—open to all industries and locations (U.S. CPT/OPT eligible).
-Let’s talk if you want to turn data into value!*
+Let’s connect if you want a data-driven partner who delivers real results, not just code.*

 ---